 Architectural Design in Practice

 Follow along as we design a 70-unit residential scheme with commercial ground floor in Liverpool city centre.
-This course shows exactly how we approach a real developer project - from analysing the site's industrial heritage and checking planning policy, through to space planning apartments to NDSS standards, developing the facade in SketchUp, and testing everything in Twinmotion.
+This course shows exactly how we approach a real developer project—from analysing the site's industrial heritage and checking planning policy, through to space planning apartments and developing the facade.
 You'll see the actual design decisions, iterations, and problem-solving that goes into commercial architecture work.

 - 4+ hours of premium content